philzook58/philzook58.github.io/_posts/2026-05-17-proof_processing.md

      ([_A, _B], mul(_A, mul(inv(_A), _B)) == _B),
      ([_A, _B], inv(mul(_A, _B)) == mul(inv(_B), inv(_A)))]

+Note this is outrageuosly faster than my homegrown KB in python <https://www.philipzucker.com/knuth_bendix_knuck/> .
+This problem is baby shit, but even for this my solver took about 1s after I tuned quite a bit. eprover eats it instantaneously.
+Probably all the time is in making a subprocess etc.

 # Replaying Proof Objects

 In Knuckederagger, I maintain the right to just trust eprover as an oracle.